soumyadipdas37/finescoop.github.io/source/_posts/prince_harry_and_meghan_markle_in_new_video_released_of_volunteering_efforts_at_backtoschool_event.md

 A new video released by the charity on Instagram shows the relaxed couple handing supplies in through the windows of vehicles at Dr Owen Lloyd Knox Elementary School in South LA on Wednesday.
 The couple cut casual figures, with Meghan sporting loose khaki shorts with a white shirt and trainers, and Harry going for a similar look plus a baseball cap.
  We were thrilled to have The Duke and Duchess of Sussex join our team last week for a back to school distribution, spending time with students returning to remote learning due to COVID-19.
 Thank you for putting smiles on the faces of the children and families we serve and helping us provide the supplies, basic hygiene and clothing every child deserves.
-A post shared by  Baby2Baby (@baby2baby) on Aug 28, 2020 at 8:34am PDT
+A post shared by  Baby2Baby (@baby2baby) on Aug 28, 2020 at 834am PDT
 The Duke, 35, and Duchess of Sussex, 39, appear relaxed in a new video clip released of their first charity outing since lockdown
 In the video clip, which was shared on the Baby2baby Instagram page, Prince Harry could be seen filling children's backpacks with supplies
-Sharing the clip online, the charity posted: 'We were thrilled to have The Duke and Duchess of Sussex join our team last week for a back to school distribution, spending time with students returning to remote learning due to COVID-19.
+Sharing the clip online, the charity posted 'We were thrilled to have The Duke and Duchess of Sussex join our team last week for a back to school distribution, spending time with students returning to remote learning due to COVID-19.
 'Thank you for putting smiles on the faces of the children and families we serve and helping us provide the supplies, basic hygiene and clothing every child deserves.'
 While the couple have made multiple virtual appearances during the coronavirus pandemic, the occasion marked their first in person engagement since March.
 It was also their first charity appearance since moving to California earlier this year, with the couple currently living in a $14 million Santa Barbara mansion.